wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Juggernaut.md

 The Sentinel - the Guardian of Guardians.
 The Juggernaut in particular represents a Senex-influenced Sentinel, the guard of the known world who maintains the boundaries.

-Juggernauts are the single class with the highest [[Discipline]] in the game.
-This means they are capable of things no other class is.
-No class can match the unconditional healing of Acclimate.
-A juggernaut's Quake not only taunts like other discipline classes, but also turns nearby terrain difficult and slows enemies.
-And while Crush may have a longer windup than any other melee skill, it also deals massive damage.
+Juggernauts are those who stand against the unknown, the unmoving sentinels who maintain the peace.
+With inhuman [[Discipline]], Juggernauts are unmatched in extended combat, capable of withstanding the heaviest blows and pushing on without fatigue or hesitation.

 UNIQUE:
-Titan (P): Increase your HP, max STA, ATK, and DEF.
+Titan (P): Gain ATK, DEF, and HP/STA recovery.
 Lose an ACT slot
 Quake: Massive AoE attack, taking 1 turn.
 Enemy ACT slots downgrade with "Non-combat skills cost 5 more STA here.
 Downgrade when you slot a combat skill here"
 Turtle (stance): Your slots cannot downgrade